HaxeFlixel/flixel-docs/documentation/04_tutorials/11-part-x-winning-and-losing-and-menus.html.md

 	We don't want to allow anything else to go on if we're ending the game and getting ready to switch states.

-5. Next, still in update, we're going to change our combatHud logic to this:
+5. Next, still in `update`, we're going to change our combatHud logic to this:

 	```haxe
 	if (!_combatHud.visible)